przemekulik/przemekulik/README.md

 I've been a product manager for the bigger part of my professional career.
 Before that I worked for a couple companies in insurance industry.
 If you're interested in details, LinkedIn has it.

 I graduated from Warsaw University of Technology, where I received my M.S. in production engineering.
-In information systems to be more specific.
+In information systems, to be more specific.

 #### Name pronunciation hint 😄